fredrkl/nvimsetup/README.md

 - "github:mason-org/mason-registry"
 - "github:Crashdummyy/mason-registry"

+I aim to use [Homebrew](https://brew.sh) and my [dotfiles repo](https://github.com/fredrkl/dotfiles) for installing the LSPs and linters where possible, as it is the most convenient way to install and update.
+Where it is not possible I use the Mason plugin to install and manage the LSPs.

 ### Bicep Language Server Protocol (LSP)

 The LSP for Bicep need `dotnet cli` to run, and is started with the `cmd`